gskinnerTeam/flutter-stateful-props/README.md

 While a similar level of robustness could also be achieved using a combination of nested `Builder` widgets, it would come at the cost of reduced readability.

 ### Flexible & Robust Design
 Because each prop is a proper class, and can nest other props, they fully support inheritence, composition and mixins, allowing you to easily combine or extend existing props to create new ones.
 For example, if you check the source code, you'll see that a single `ValueProp<T>` is used as the base class for all the primitives (`IntProp`, `BoolProp`, `StringProp` and `DoubleProp`).
+On the other hand props like `PageControllerProp` and `ScrollControllerProp` use a `NotifierListenerProp` demonstrating a composition based approach.

 Props can never clash with eachother over field names because they all have their own self-contained scope.
 This is in contrast to `mixins` which will have issues if two mixins declare the same field name.